 When we started the kung fu practice with Jiang Yu Shan, we were introduced to various exercises and forms we had never seen before.
 You can't learn that stuff from the "Master YouTube".

-We've realized how little the mainstream fitness or the mainstream martial art scene actually know about anything and how much we still have left to learn despite being more educated in the world of training than almost any other trainer and a coach.
+We've realized how little the mainstream fitness or the mainstream martial art scene actually know about anything and how much we still have left to learn despite being more educated in the world of training than most coaches.

 Almost anything you can train in the West such as Karate, Taekwondo or Wushu are watered-down versions of the real thing.
 They are the mainstream versions of the ancient combat arts.